« Previous Page

 One of the main uses of vitrectomy

-But if the hemorrhage is causing severe vision loss or is preventing
+Surgery may be done sooner if vitreous hemorrhage is causing severe vision loss or is preventing

 There are a few ways to repair a retinal detachment.
 Your eye doctor can help you understand which might be the best option for you.

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.